 The engagement doesn’t end when you’ve finished writing your blog post.
 You should also include a call to action (CTA) for your audience and invite them to leave comments.

 Actions such as these will help keep your audience connected and keep the ‘content’ alive for as long as possible.

 In addition to this, you should continuously update your website’s blog as it’s this part of your website your readers will most frequently visit, and this is key for any content marketing strategy when blogging.

-As Neil Patel states, even updating your old blogs can help with your rating in Google or any other search engine.
+Updating your blogs can also help with your rating in Google or any other search engine.
 Updating blogs has proven to be a great digital marketing strategy for startups and small businesses.

 Think you’ll remember all that?
 Well, don’t worry we created this handy checklist to help you out with your next blog post.